JeffIbarra468/hello-world/README.md

 I am looking for an analyst's position in a Security Operations Center to intern for or a penetration testing position.
-If you are interested in learining more about me, you may look at projects here or look at my linkedIn profile for my contact information.
+If you are interested in learining more about me, you may look at my projects here or look at my linkedIn profile for my contact information.

 Thank You